 - The ATA also found truck trailer fleet wraps nab roughly 10 million impressions every year.

 - A single-wrapped vehicle averages 30,000 to 70,000 views per day, depending on its route.

 - Ninety-seven percent of viewers recall ads they saw on trucks and service cars.

 - Ninety-eight percent of those viewers will hold positive views of a company after seeing its fleet wraps.

 - The Outdoor Advertising Association of America — the leading industry resource for outdoor inbound and outbound marketing — shows fleet wraps carry the lowest cost-per-thousand-impressions of any other advertising type.
 The average cost for 1,000 fleet wrap views?
 A mere $0.77 — with some businesses coming in as low as $0.48 per CPM.

 Fleet wraps have long been well regarded for their consumer awareness and branding power.

 However, these advantages are subjective.
-To put numbers-backed proof on why fleet wraps are a good marketing investment, businesses assign value by calculating key performance indicators, or KPIs.
+To prove why fleet wraps are a good investment, businesses assign value by calculating key performance indicators (KPIs.)

-Use the following KPIs to glean the effectiveness of your advertising dollars at work and grasp the full advantages of investing in fleet wraps.
+Use the following KPIs to glean the effectiveness of your advertising dollars and grasp the full advantages of fleet wraps.